digideskio/dchq-on-premise-issue-tracker/README.md

 DCHQ On-Premise -- Issue Tracker
 ===========================

-This repository will be used to track issues in **DCHQ.io Hosted PaaS**
+This repository will be used to track issues in **DCHQ On-Premise**
 #http://dchq.co/dchq-on-premise.html

 Click on **Issues** on the right-hand side to either submit or track issues.